-The Academy's status as one of the world's leading conservatoires stems from our unswerving focus on musical excellence, our outstanding teaching staff and close-knit group of visiting professors are central to that success.
-But our most important ambassadors are the students themselves, immensely gifted young performers and composers, who come from a wide variety of backgrounds from over 50 countries to study here.
-We measure our success largely by the achievements of our students who go on to make important artistic waves throughout the profession, and all over the globe.
+The Academy's status as one of the world's leading conservatoires stems from our unswerving focus on musical excellence, with immensely gifted young performers and composers from over 50 countries taught by outstanding staff and a close-knit group of visiting professors.
+We measure our success largely by the achievements of our students and alumni who make an important impact on music in the UK and all over the globe.